Pop-up Shops

 Taking the name from the Japanese word issho, meaning together, this convention wants to focus on the attendees and follow Otaku Detroit’s store motto of “Community not customers!”
 This convention is filled with everything that fans look forward to: Artist Alley, Video Game Hall, TableTop Gaming Room, Cosplay contests, guest panels, celebrity meet and greets, Ribbon Game, and photoshoot meetups.

-Sponsored by Otaku Detroit, a Black and queer-owned small business that focuses on anime and Japanese culture.
-Hosted at Ann Arbor Marriott Ypsilanti at Eagle Crest (1275 S Huron St, Ypsilanti MI).
+Sponsored by Otaku Detroit and hosted at Ann Arbor Marriott Ypsilanti at Eagle Crest (1275 S Huron St, Ypsilanti MI).
 Registration required.

 [MORE INFO]